Citizen, speak Turkish!: Government sponsorship

 Prior to the launch of the "Citizen, speak Turkish!" campaign, many initiatives were already taken by the government of Turkey to make Turkish the sole language of the public.
 In 1924 during a session of the Turkish National Assembly, a law was proposed to make Turkish a compulsory language and refusing to speak it resulted in a fine.
 Meanwhile, as the debates in the National Assembly were ongoing, the municipal government of Bursa took the first initiative and began to impose fines to those who spoke a non-Turkish language in public areas.
 This was followed by the cities of Balıkesir and Bergama in 1927.

 After the launch of the "Citizen, speak Turkish!" campaign of 1928, arrests were being made all throughout the country with full support of the government who encouraged provincial governors 'to incorporate Turks with foreign dialects into the Turkish community by making Turkish their mother tongue'.
 In 1933, in the town of Mersin, British citizens, speaking French, were reportedly attacked in public.
 It was later reported that hundreds were being arrested for speaking languages other than Turkish in public.
 In a specific case, a M. Chalfoun and a certain Jewish merchant were arrested for speaking Arabic and French to a merchant in town.
 The accused were released only after the mayor of Mersin pardoned them after visiting them in prison.

 New laws were being promulgated throughout the country.
 In 1936, the municipal governments of Tekirdağ, Lüleburgaz, and Edirne passed decrees to fine those who spoke non-Turkish languages in public.
 Soon thereafter, cities and towns such as Diyarbakır, Adana, Ankara, and Kırklareli followed suit.

+Reactions

+Protests and deliberate usage of languages other than Turkish occurred as, at the time, many minorities had difficulty adjusting to an environment in which they were to exclusively use Turkish in public.
+Turkish fluency was particularly low in Jewish people, who had Judaeo-Spanish (Ladino) as a native language.